CSSS/csss-site-frontend/README.md

 which "packs" JavaScript starting at a given entry-point into a standalone "bundle".
 This bundle can then be used in an HTML file with the `<script>` tag.

-There are several entry-points in this repo, each being a standalone React app.
+There are several entry-points in this repo, each being a standalone app.
 The entry-points are folders in the `src` folder, except the `_shared` folder.

+The `_shared` folder contains various code that may be reused between projects.
-The `_shared` folder contains components and helper functions that can be used by any of the React apps in this site.
+E.g., the `_shared/react` folder contains some useful React components, and `_shared/js` contains helper functions that may be used in JS projects.

 During the build process (`npm run build`), the `build` folder is emptied, and Webpack compiles each entry-point into the `js` folder inside of the `build` folder.